aseever/FITS_viewer/README.md

 ![image](https://github.com/aseever/FITS_viewer/blob/main/tool_sample.png)

 Messing with fits files from MAST, it's not always immediately obvious what you're looking at.
-That's where this tool can help.
+This tool can help.

 Simple filters, perspective for where this object is located in the sky, and an available lookup of major stars to get your bearings.